januszkowal/blacksmith-finlib/README.md

 One of the concepts describing quotation is the Currency Pair.

 Currency Pair has the following attributes:
-- base currency - is the currency we convert from, eg. EUR, USD, JPY
+- base currency - is the currency we convert from, e.g. EUR, USD, JPY
-- counter currency - is the currency we convert to, eg. EUR, USD, JPY
+- counter currency - is the currency we convert to, e.g. EUR, USD, JPY
 - factor - defines additional factor.
 Some pairs, e.g. USD/JPY HUF/PLN are quoted at 100 to avoid low/high numbers
 - cross flag - if true, then exchange rate is be calculated using three currencies: base, counter and domestic